 Length: 5 weeks

-For five weeks, participants gain real world experience while enhancing their community's natural environment.
+Community crews meet at a designated site every morning.
+Members work an average of 6.5-7 hours a day depending on travel time.
+Crews work on local conservation service-projects under the supervision of trained team leaders.
+Crews then return to the same meeting place at the end of the day.
+Participants gain real world experience while enhancing their community's natural environment.
 Through a focus on local projects, members will become more connected and invested with the area in which they live and can take pride in the benefits they create for their neighborhood.
-Community Programs are offered each year only in certain grant-funded communities in Oregon and youth must reside in these locations.
+Community Programs are offered each year only in certain communities in the northwest and youth must reside in these locations.

 How and when do I get paid?

-At graduation you will receive an educational stipend check that includes compensation for all weeks of your program.
+At graduation you will receive an educational stipend check (a check, made out to the participant, for participation in our service-learning program) that includes compensation for all weeks of your program.
 Approximately 2-4 weeks after graduation you will receive your bonus check consisting of bonuses you may have earned.
 Any ‘draws’ made by a participant during their program are deducted from the final educational stipend check.
-These draws could include, but are not limited to, charges for laundry, store purchases, or any unpaid balances for tuition or gear.
+These draws could include any unpaid balances for tuition or gear.
 Final checks are mailed to the address provided in a participant’s online application.
-If you need to update the address provided, please contact Community Engagement Staff. *Do not update the address online!*
+If you need to update the address provided, please contact our staff.

 What is a bonus?
 How do I earn them?